anasty17/mirror-leech-telegram-bot/README.md

 ```

 # Multi Search IDs
 To use list from multi TD/folder.
 Run driveid.py in your terminal and follow it.
-It will generate a file **drive_folder** when you finish or u can simply create `drive_folder` file in working directory and fill, check below format:
+It will generate **drive_folder** file or u can simply create `drive_folder` file in working directory and fill it, check below format:
 ```
 MyTdName folderID/tdID IndexLink(if available)
+MyTdName2 folderID/tdID IndexLink(if available)
 ```

 # Youtube-dl and Index Authentication Using .netrc File